GLAMS-professional-skills/website/content/recaps/workshop-1.md

 Want to really get good at Bash or powershell?
 Try out the corresponding tracks on [exercism](https://exercism.org/) (there's also a track `awk`, a complementary tool if using Bash a lot).
 LinkedIn Learning also has relevant courses with exercises (UoE have free access).

+For other computer literacy, this playlist on youtube may also be useful: [Computer Stuff They Didn't Teach You](https://www.youtube.com/watch?v=gDXmTJakpT8&list=PL0M0zPgJ3HSesuPIObeUVQNbKqlw5U2Vr)

 This first session was all trying out the things which shells allow you to do.